renatolotto/Streamlit-Docker-Heroku-Example/README.md

-# Docker-Example
+# Streamlit-Docker-Heroku-Example
-Repository to learn about docker
+##Objective
+This is a very simple application biult to learn how to create an application and deploy it using docker and host it on Heroku.